I'm still in the process of rebuilding this blog about our trip to Antarctica in 2020. Please be patient and stay tuned.

 Last year's sea ice starting to clump |

-We sailed past massive iceberg adrift in a fast freezing sea |
+We sailed past massive icebergs adrift in a fast-freezing sea |

-Cape Adare looked so different to when we arrived a mere 7 days earlier. |
+Cape Adare looked so different from when we arrived a mere 7 days earlier. |

 Sunday, 23 February 2020